 Ad fraud in impression-based campaigns happens when a fraudster opens a fake website, joins an ad exchange, loads ads on a fake website uses bots for page loading & impressions, and sells the impression inventory to the ad exchange.
 The common methods of impression fraud include the following:

-● Bot Inventory on Genuine Websites: Fraudsters use bots to fulfil the “most required inventory” needs of the advertisers for acquiring credit and financial gain.
+- Bot Inventory on Genuine Websites: Fraudsters use bots to fulfill the “most required inventory” needs of the advertisers for acquiring credit and financial gain.

 This fear of programmatic ads landing on sites built for ad fraud has become a common affair.
 Fake websites distort the analytics of brand campaigns.
 The unexplainable ad impressions can only account for invalid traffic as only 36% of the online traffic is human.
 Moreover, sometimes programmatic campaigns declare results higher than the population of a location.
 So, ensuring that ads are delivered to humans is a serious concern.